Parsa-19/docs/LPIC-303-researches/bpf_and_ebpf.md

 Display / Analyze / Store
 ```

-## mirigate unprivileged access to ebpf
+## mitigate unprivileged access to ebpf
 do not allow unprivileged users to use ebpf in linux kernel by enabling this kernel parameter:
 ```
 echo "kernel.unprivileged_bpf_disabled=1" >> /etc/sysctl.d/bpf_unprivileged_access.conf